hansott/hansott.github.io-src/content/post/a-simple-declarative-and-composable-way-to-fetch-data-for-react-components.md

 +++
 date = "2016-03-14T10:04:00+02:00"
-title = "A simple, declarative, and composable way to fetch data for React components" tags = ["React", "Redux"]
+title = "A Simple, Declarative, and Composable Way to Fetch Data for React Components" tags = ["React", "Redux"]
 +++